 Disability insurance companies all have their own competitive niches and policy provisions that must be carefully compared and understood in order to make sure the most appropriate policy is selected.
-The goal when evaluating competitive policies is to provide a fair and accurate analysis so that the best policy based on the desired objectives can be identified.
+The goal when evaluating competitive disability insurance rates is to provide a fair and accurate analysis so that the best policy based on the desired objectives can be identified.
 The guidelines that should be utilized when considering competing disability policies include: compare the specific definitions of disability, carefully review policy provisions and their costs, don’t compare policies on price alone, and determining if one company will provide a more favorable occupational class.

-- What are the Definitions of Disability?
+- What are the Definitions of Disability Insurance?

 - Review Policy Provisions and Their Costs

 - Will a Company Provide a More Favorable Occupational Class?

 Compare Disability Insurance Policies on an “Apples to Apples Basis”

 When comparing disability insurance policies, make sure that the illustrated benefits are the same.
 The elimination period, benefit period and monthly benefits should always be equal to provide an accurate comparison.
 With policy benefits being equal, premiums can be carefully evaluated and potential policy feature variations can accurately be identified.
 If there is a large discrepancy in the prices of competing policies, there is a strong likelihood that the higher priced disability insurance policy has more comprehensive protection.
 By comparing policies on an “apples to apples basis”, the more favorable policy provisions can easily be uncovered.